We invite you to be part of the nation’s foremost youth program of character development and values-based leadership training. www.beascout.org

-- Boys aged 7 or who are in first grade are Tiger Cubs.
+- Boys and girls aged 7 or who are in first grade are Tiger Cubs.

-- Boys age 8 or 9 and who have completed first grade, but not have completed third grade, are Cub Scouts.
+- Boys and girls age 8 or 9 and who have completed first grade, but not have completed third grade, are Cub Scouts.

-- Boys age 10, but not yet 11 ½, completed third grade, but have not completed fifth grade are Webelos Scouts.
+- Boys and girls age 10, but not yet 11 ½, completed third grade, but have not completed fifth grade are Webelos Scouts.

-In Cub Scouting, boys and their families have fun and adventure in a program that builds character and instills values.
+In Cub Scouting, boys, girls, and their families have fun and adventure in a program that builds character and instills values.
 Cub Scouting embraces the values of citizenship, compassion, cooperation, courage, faith, health and fitness, honesty, perseverance, positive attitude, resourcefulness, respect, and responsibility.
-These values come to boys in all parts of the Cub Scout program-all while they’re having a great time with their friends and families.
+These values come to boys and girls in all parts of the Cub Scout program-all while they’re having a great time with their friends and families.

 Things Cub Scouts Do: